Summary

 Frequently Asked Questions

-What happens if I don't fast or abstain during Lent?
+What happens if I don't fast or abstain during Lent

-From a religious point of view, knowingly violating these rules without just cause is considered a sin.
+From a religious point of view, knowingly breaking these rules without just cause is considered a sin.
 From a practical point of view, it is a personal decision.
 Many Catholics do not follow them to the letter, and many non-Catholics follow them due to family or cultural tradition.

-Do Sundays in Lent count for fasting?
+Do Sundays in Lent count for fasting

-Is Lent only for Catholics?
+Is Lent only for Catholics

 There is no fixed time.
-The main meal can be at noon or in the evening, depending on each person's circumstances.
+The main meal can be at midday or in the evening, depending on each person's circumstances.
 The two light collations are distributed among the other two meals of the day.
 The Church does not specify times, only quantities.

 Discover more